Enterprise Project for Inverclyde Communities (EPIC)

 Growing Inverclyde’s Social Enterprise Landscape

+EPIC has supported the creation and growth of social enterprises across Inverclyde.
 Participants described the programme as motivating, confidence-building and transformative.
-Many have told us that they left the project with clearer business plans, renewed belief in their ideas and practical next steps.
-For some, EPIC has helped accelerate a new enterprise; for others, it provides important clarity about timing and business readiness - ensuring support remains genuinely person-centred.
+Many leave with clearer business plans, renewed belief in their ideas and practical next steps.
+For some, EPIC has helped accelerate a new enterprise.
+For others, it provides important clarity about timing and business readiness.

 Young Innovators Project

-Delivered in partnership with Kibble’s Skills Academy, the programme offers a supportive, trauma-informed learning environment for young people who may face barriers to education or employment.
-By opening pathways between schools and the third sector, Young Innovators helps young people create new opportunities for themselves while contributing to positive change in their community.
+Delivered in partnership with Kibble’s Skills Academy, the programme offers a supportive, trauma‑informed environment for young people facing barriers to education or employment.

 Why EPIC Matters

-Social enterprises play a vital role in strengthening communities, creating fair opportunities and addressing local challenges.
-EPIC has helped grow this potential in Inverclyde, ensuring more residents have access to the skills, support and networks they need to lead change where they live.
+Social enterprises strengthen communities, create fair opportunities and address local challenges.
+EPIC helps unlock this potential by giving residents the skills, support and networks they need to lead change.

-The project reflects CVS Inverclyde’s commitment to building a resilient social enterprise ecosystem - one that supports innovation, creates social impact and increases opportunities across our communities.
+The programme reflects CVS Inverclyde’s commitment to building a resilient social enterprise ecosystem — one that supports innovation, increases social impact and expands opportunities across the area.